ethereum/ethereum-org-website/src/content/glossary/index.md

 Referring to the Ethereum network, a peer-to-peer network that propagates transactions and blocks to every Ethereum node (network participant).

-### NFT {#nft}
+### non-fungible token (NFT) {#nft}

-A non-fungible token (also known as a "deed").
-This is a token standard introduced by the ERC721 proposal.
+Also known as a "deed," this is a token standard introduced by the ERC721 proposal.
 NFTs can be tracked and traded, but each token is unique and distinct; they are not interchangeable like ERC20 tokens.
 NFTs can represent ownership of digital or physical assets.

 ### node {#node}